PinjariSohail/PRODIGY_CS_01/README.md

-my first task as intern in PRODIGY INFOTECH.
+My first task as intern in PRODIGY INFOTECH.

 Task about:
 Creating a python program that can encrypt and decrypt text using the Caesar Cipher algorithm.
 Allowing user to input a messsage and a shift value to perform encryption and decryption.